Eisenwave/tccpp-articles/gdb.md

 # Debugging with GDB
-Compile your program with `-g` flag and run your program using gdb: `gdb yourprogname`.
+Compile your program with `-g` flag and run your program using gdb: `gdb program_name`.
 From there, you can debug using GDB commands.
 Use `help` to list commands and their options.

 ## Break